adigasu/Pathology-FoundationModels-Fusion-Agent/REPRODUCIBILITY.md

-# Reproducibility Guide: Pathology Foundation Models Fusion Agent
+# Pathology Foundation Models Fusion Agent

-This guide provides end-to-end instructions for reproducing the entire data curation, tiling, feature extraction, autonomous agent fusion search, and evaluation benchmark across all experimental seeds (`42`, `1337`, `2026`).
+This is a guide for reproducing the entire data curation, tiling, feature extraction, autonomous agent fusion search, and evaluation benchmark across all experimental seeds (`42`, `1337`, `2026`).

 ---